shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 ### Safe

 At level 5, you learn how to make yourself less vulnerable.
 As an action, you can make yourself ethereal.
-Alternatively, you can make yourself physical again.
 While you’re ethereal:

 -   You can pass through walls.
 -   You are untargetable and immune to all damage types.
 -   Your spells and attacks deal 0 damage.

 The duration of this effect is equal to your Spell Duration.
+You can dismiss this effect as an action.
 You can use this feature a number of times equal to your Proficiency Bonus, regaining all expended uses after a long rest.

 ### Watch Together

 At level 7, you can bring guests into your world.
-When you expend a use of a feature, you can use it on another creature within your Cast Range instead of yourself.
+When you expend a use of another feature, you can use it on another creature within your Cast Range instead of yourself.

 This feature includes your Far Watcher Bending Style features: